 Makes 1 loaf.
 Difficulty

-In a medium bowl, whisk together the gf flour, cornmeal, baking powder, baking soda, salt, ginger, cardamom, mace and cinnamon.
+Meanwhile, whisk together the gf flour, baking soda, baking powder and salt in a medium bowl.
 Set aside.

-We used The Gluten Free Pantry’s Country French Bread & Pizza flour mix for the gf flour in this recipe.
-To purchase this flour please click the link below in our Recommended Tools section.
+We used The Gluten Free Pantry’s Country French Bread flour mix for the gf flour in this recipe.
+To purchase this product please click the link below in our Recommended Tools section.